Cardiac - management of balloon atrial septostomy for congenital heart defects in NICU

 - Skin disinfectant appropriate to gestation

 - Blood gas, FBC, group & cross-match, and U&Es are taken as ordered.
-Coagulation profile is not routinely required unless bleeding tendencies are suspected
+Coagulation profile is not routinely required unless bleeding tendencies are suspected.

-- The baby is nursed on a heat table
+- The baby is nursed on a heat table.

-- Fentanyl and Pancuronium should be prepared
+- Fentanyl and Rocuronium (1mg/kg) should be prepared.

-- Two nurses need to be in attendance to manage ventilation and drug administration throughout procedure
+- Two nurses need to be in attendance to manage ventilation and drug administration throughout procedure.

-- Ensure continuous monitoring including pre and post ductal saturations
+- Ensure continuous monitoring including pre and post ductal saturations and blood pressure.

 - Monitor sedation levels